-Prior to starting treatment with any opioids, a discussion should be held with patients to put in place a withdrawal strategy for ending treatment with Tramadol.
+Prior to starting treatment with any opioids, a discussion should be held with patients to put in place a withdrawal strategy for ending treatment with Tramadol hydrochloride 50 mg/ml solution for injection or infusion.

 Drug withdrawal syndrome may occur upon abrupt cessation of therapy or dose reduction.
 When a patient no longer requires therapy, it is advisable to taper the dose gradually to minimize symptoms of withdrawal.
 Tapering from a high dose may take weeks to months.